macpat98/Transim/transim/README.md

 1. Select any text on a web page.
 2. Click on the extension icon in the Chrome toolbar.
 3. The popup will display the translated text.

+## Documentation

+- For end-users: See the Usage section above.
+- For developers: Check [TECHNICAL.md](TECHNICAL.md) for detailed technical documentation.

 ## Contributing